 Mistakes to avoid when making a vision board?

-We’re sure you remember that we mentioned earlier.
+Do you remember what we said earlier?
 If not done properly, instead of making you live your dreams, a vision board might do exactly the opposite.

 To make sure you’re part of the happy pool of people that use their vision boards to manifest their life, here is a list of no-no’s: